 East Greenwich Pleasaunce, Greenwich

-Organised by Pip!, with the Greenwich Morris Men, traditional songs from Halstow Community Choir led by Penny Gunstone, and stories connecting the Wassail to the oldest residents of the Pleasaunce: the sailors who lie beneath it in the Victorian burial ground.
-Lively processional percussion is very welcome – BYO pots and pans.
-Make the most of your trip by visiting the cafe, which we’ve heard serves a fine brunch.
+Organised by Pip!, with the Greenwich Morris, traditional music and songs from Morrigan and Halstow Community Choir, a drumming workshop, and stories connecting the Wassail to the oldest residents of the Pleasaunce: the sailors who lie beneath it in the Victorian burial ground.
+Make the most of your trip by visiting the Pistachio Cafe, which we’ve heard serves a fine brunch.
 Click here for more information.

 Hackney Wassail